JacquesCarette/Drasil/code/SRS/mdBook/src/SecUserChars.md

 # User Characteristics {#Sec:UserChars}

-The end user of GamePhysics should have an understanding of first year programming concepts and an understanding of high school physics.
+The end user of DblPend should have an understanding of high school physics, high school calculus and ordinary differential equations.